Ryan Coisson: Building Wealth and Managing Risk

 08:44.94 – Brian David Crane

-Yeah, you have ah you have a hundred dollars in savings and that business is profitable so the next month you’re going to have one hundred and one dollars a month after that you have a hundred and two like what do you do with that hundred dollars
+Yeah, you have a hundred dollars in savings and that business is profitable, so the next month you’re going to have one hundred and one dollar a month, after that you have a hundred and two like what do you do with that hundred dollars

 08:54.95 – Ryan Coisson